6. Stakeholder Engagement

 GRI 102-43 Approaches to stakeholder engagement

-Geberit consulted an external Stakeholder Panel for the fourth time in 2018.
-Its mandate consisted of providing feedback on the sustainability strategy and sustainability communication and also discussing the materiality analysis.
+Geberit consulted an external Stakeholder Panel for the fifth time in 2020.
+Its mandate consisted of providing feedback on the materiality analysis, sustainability performance, sustainability strategy and sustainability communication as well as on opportunities and risks associated with climate change.
 The results are presented in the Panel Statement.
 The external review and the recommendations contained therein are dealt with in detail in the Response from Geberit to the Panel Statement.
-The next stakeholder panel is planned for 2020.
+The next stakeholder panel is planned for 2022.

 Based on the stakeholder analysis, Geberit identifies both potential for conflict and opportunities, and pursues a cooperative approach when it comes to discussing and further developing possible measures with the stakeholders concerned.